What Counts Toward Clinical Hours in Hawaiʻi

 • Delivering other direct therapeutic services

-Some indirect activities may also count toward supervised experience.
+Some indirect activities may also count toward supervised experience, however, the percentage of indirect hours that count toward licensure may be limited.
 These may include:

 • Case documentation